ewoks-kit/ewoks/doc/index.rst

 deal with data processing problems by expressing them as *workflows*.

 Ewoks acts as a **bridge between workflow systems**, enabling the same workflow to be executed across different systems.
-Any workflow system can be integrated into Ewoks as an `execution engine <./engines.html>`_, allowing interoperability without changing the workflow definition or implementation.
+Any workflow system can be integrated into Ewoks as an :doc:`execution engine <howtoguides/engines>`, allowing interoperability without changing the workflow definition or implementation.

 Workflows can be defined using **JSON**, **YAML**, or created programmatically in Python following the